JaylanT/dl4chan/README.md

 ## Features To Be Added

 * Turn it into a bot which scrapes every few minutes
-* Check for duplicate images already downloaded and skip it
 * 4chan URL could be pasted from pyperclip if not copied into cmd line
 * Print timestamp alongside notifications
 * URL parse and only say the URL basename when downloading page